Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/max-out-stats.md

 provide scuba gears or rebreathers.
 There is no clear evidence showing that lung capacity influences your character's running or cycling performance.

+If you want to boost it, you can buy the scuba gear from a clothes shop for
-If you want to boost it, you can go under water and stay submerged until the oxygen bar below the radar flashes in red, then come up, rebreathe, dive into the water again, and repeat the process.
+$155,000, then dive into water and stay submerged.
+The scuba suit will allow you to dive underwater indefinitely.
+If you don't want to spend that money, you may still go under water and stay submerged until the oxygen bar below the radar flashes in red, then come up, rebreathe, dive into the water again, and repeat the process.

 ### Strength